Nmartinez167/active-directory-/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>

-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This repository demonstrates the implementation of an on-premises-style Active Directory infrastructure within Azure Virtual Machines (VMs).
+The steps outline the process of creating a Domain Controller (DC) and a client machine, establishing connectivity, and configuring the necessary network and DNS settings for Active Directory Domain Services

 <h2>Environments and Technologies Used</h2>